Mike Toglia Player Props: Rockies vs. Diamondbacks

 Mike Toglia At The Plate

-- Toglia is batting .160 with two doubles, two home runs and six walks.
+- Toglia is hitting .155 with two doubles, two home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.